abdullahshaker10/Trivia/README.md

 ## Full Stack Trivia

-In Trivia app you can start holding trivia in different fields and answer it if you can.you can list all questions, you can add a question in any field and you can play Trivia game in such field or in all fields together.
+In Trivia app you can start holding a trivia questions in different fields and answering it if you can.you can list all questions, you can add a question in any field and you can play Trivia game in such field or in all fields together.

 ## Getting Started